masonyoungblood/CattleBrandABM/README.md

 beta diversity index, whereas the Jaccard index is the most robust of the [incidence-based](https://esajournals.onlinelibrary.wiley.com/doi/10.1002/ecs2.2100) beta diversity indices to sampling error.
-We calculated beta diversity at both the zip code and county-level to assess spatial diversity at two different resolutions.
-Diversity indices were not calculated at the level of brands, since duplicated brands in the model are not actually the same type (i.e. duplicates in the model and data correspond to slight variations of the same set of components that are only coded as the same).
-The mean Levenshtein distance (a.k.a. edit distance), or the [minimum number of insertions, deletions, and substitions required to convert one sequence to another](https://stat.ethz.ch/R-manual/R-devel/library/utils/html/adist.html), was calculated from a random subset of brands specified by the `edit_dist_prop` argument of the ABM function.
+We calculate beta diversity at both the zip code and county-level to assess spatial diversity at two different resolutions.
+Diversity indices are not calculated at the level of brands, since duplicated brands in the model are not actually the same type (i.e. duplicates in the model and data correspond to slight variations of the same set of components that are only coded as the same).
+The mean Levenshtein distance (a.k.a. edit distance), or the [minimum number of insertions, deletions, and substitions required to convert one sequence to another](https://stat.ethz.ch/R-manual/R-devel/library/utils/html/adist.html), is calculated from a random 10% of brands (specified by the `edit_dist_prop` argument of the ABM function).

 The ABM parameters will be fit to the observed data using the random forest version of approximate Bayesian computation (ABC).
 Random forest